2111-GH-Team-Cake-Capstone/2111-GH-Team-Cake-Capstone/README.md

 - Match with dogs
 - Engage in a private, realtime chat with matches

+## Tech Stack:
+Leashed was created using:
+- [React Native](https://reactnative.dev/): To develop a native mobile app using React features
+- [Expo](https://expo.dev/): To build and test Leashed on IOS and Android devices
+- [Firebase v9](https://firebase.google.com/): For user authentication, Firestore NoSQL database, and Google storage for user submitted images
+- [Node.js](https://nodejs.org/en/): As our JavaScript runtime environment
+- [React Native Paper](https://reactnativepaper.com/): To assist with our Cohesive and charming UI styling
+- [React Native Deck Swiper](https://github.com/alexbrillant/react-native-deck-swiper): For its animated swiping functionality

 ## Try it Out!
 ### For IOS users: